Meet Our Personal Trainers

 Blake started weightlifting and exercising in 2009 and played college football at Thomas More College.
 His goal as a trainer is to educate his clients on proper form and knowledge, so they are able to exercise in the best way for them.
-He is currently studying Physical Therapy at JCTC and will graduate in 2018.
+Blake will graduate from the University of Louisville in 2019 with a degree in Sports Administration.
 He has his Personal Trainer Certificate from ACE (American Council on Exercise).

 After working in the corporate world for 26 years, Denise pursued her passion for fitness and with a desire to help people achieve fitness goals she became a personal trainer.
 She was certified by the American Council on Exercise (ACE) in 2007 as a Personal Trainer.
 She is also certified with the American Red Cross in CPR and AED.
 Denise specializes in Woman’s Group Personal Training, Core Training, Teen Fitness, and Strength Training.
 As people, Denise feels that we all need motivation continuously throughout life.
 We are all individuals with different strengths, weaknesses and goals.
 She makes it her commitment to provide a service that focuses on her client’s individual needs.
 Denise believes that together we can develop a program that addresses goals that can be adapted as progress is made.